 'All those things I'd worried about all my life – the career, the weight; all seemed trivial in comparison to this little person we had created.
 Once I'd got that perspective, the rest seemed to fall into place.'

-The mum-of-one has previously been very open about the body image pressures of growing up in the public eye.
+The mum-of-one has always been very open about the body image pressures of growing up in the public eye.

 'People spoke about me like I was a piece of meat and I can't believe that's still going on in this day and age,' she told The Mirror.